 The 2019 Right Livelihood Award Laureates will be announced in Stockholm on 25 September.

-For further information, please contact, Johannes Mosskin, Director of Communications (see contact details below).
+For further information, please contact, Johannes Mosskin, Public Relations Advisor (see contact details below).

 About the Right Livelihood Foundation